Login

 }

-channels - a list of the contact’s media channels (in the example, one media channel - email address - is passed);
+• channels is a list of the contact’s media channels (in the example, one media channel — email address — is passed);

-fields - a list of additional fields passed in pairs: field ID + value.
+• fields is a list of additional fields passed in pairs: field ID + value.

-There are two ways to get all the IDs available for your account.
+There are two ways to get all the IDs available in your account.

 Additional fields

-The second is to call the Get catalog list resource.
-This is a parameterless GET method that returns a structure like this:
+The second is to call the Get the list of catalogs method.
+This parameterless method will return you a structure like this:

 {